Circulatory system: Arteries

 Oxygenated blood enters the systemic circulation when leaving the left ventricle, via the aortic semilunar valve.
 The first part of the systemic circulation is the aorta, a massive and thick-walled artery.
 The aorta arches and gives branches supplying the upper part of the body after passing through the aortic opening of the diaphragm at the level of thoracic ten vertebra, it enters the abdomen.
 Later, it descends down and supplies branches to abdomen, pelvis, perineum and the lower limbs.

 The walls of the aorta are elastic.
 This elasticity helps to maintain the blood pressure throughout the body.
 When the aorta receives almost five litres of blood from the heart, it recoils and is responsible for pulsating blood pressure.
 As the aorta branches into smaller arteries, their elasticity goes on decreasing and their compliance goes on increasing.

 Capillaries

 Arteries branch into small passages called arterioles and then into the capillaries.
 The capillaries merge to bring blood into the venous system.
+The total length of muscle capillaries in a 70 kg human is estimated to be between 9,000 and 19,000 km.